obieda01/-StackExchange_API_AngularJS_1/README.md

 The [StackExchange API documentation](https://api.stackexchange.com/docs) is quite good, reference it as needed.

 The StackEchange API has a quota of 300 requests per day, so watch out for that.
 It will also throttle requests if you make too many too rapidly.

-## This goes without saying, but…

-Please don’t get help from anyone else while you work on this project - this should be strictly your own work, though as noted above you may use online resources as long as they are properly attributed.

-When you’re done with this project, please don’t share the assignment or your solution with anyone.

-# Using the project

-We've provided you with a fully-functional front-end stack for this assigment; here's how to use it.

 ### Prerequisites